runmingl/stop/AEC.md

 # Artifact Evaluation Instructions

-This is the artifact instructions for POPL26 paper *Big-Stop Semantics*.
+This is the artifact instructions for POPL 26 paper *Big-Stop Semantics*.
 The artifact contains Agda formalizations of theorems presented in the paper.

 ## Download, installation, and sanity-testing

-We expect the reviewers to review this artifact in *one* of the following two ways:

 ### Local development
 One can install Agda and its standard library from scratch, following the instructions: